syncfusion-content/flutter-docs/Flutter/pyramid-chart/datalabel.md

 ![Data label position](images/datalabel/datalabel_position.png)

-N> The [`labelAlignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/labelAlignment.html) property is used to position the Pyramid chart labels whereas [`labelPosition`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/labelPosition.html) property is used to position the Pyramid chart labels.
+N> The [`labelAlignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/labelAlignment.html) property is used to position the Cartesian chart labels whereas [`labelPosition`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/labelPosition.html) property is used to position the Pyramid chart labels.

 ### Apply series color

 The [`useSeriesColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/useSeriesColor.html) property is used to apply the series color to background color of the data labels.
-The default value of this property is *false*.
+The default value of this property is `false`.

 {% highlight dart %}